 And we're going to call the database the mug store API.

 So let's just do that.
-And then also, this is something I didn't manage to configure with Wrangler.
+And then also, you know, this is something I didn't manage to configure with Wrangler.

 One is a drizzle kit, which is again, part of drizzle, which manages the migrations.